Second presidency of Lula da Silva: Healthcare

+On 11 January, Lula signed into law the "National Policy for the Prevention of Self-Mutilation and Suicide", created by the Health Ministry with the objective of giving mental health support for public security agents.

 On 20 January, Lula signed a bill, classifying community and disease control agents as health professionals.
-Also on 20 January, under pressure from religious entities, Lula created the "Department of Support for Therapeutic Communities", aimed at treating drug addicts; After the measure was criticized by human rights organizations, the Ministry of Social Development and Fight against Hunger announced that it would review the decision.
+Also on 20 January, under pressure from religious entities, Lula created the "Department of Support for Therapeutic Communities", aimed at treating drug addicts; after the measure was criticized by human rights organizations, the Ministry of Social Development and Fight against Hunger announced that it would review the decision.
 The Brazilian Association of Mental Health had also spoken out against the measure in a repudiation note.

 On 8 March, International Women's Day, Lula announced the creation of the "Programme for the Protection and Promotion of Menstrual Dignity", which provides distribution of menstrual pads by the Sistema Único de Saúde (SUS) to people in vulnerable situations, below the Poverty threshold.
 The document regulates the Law nº 14.214/2021, which had been vetoed by Jair Bolsonaro in 2021.
 8 million people will benefit from the initiative, according to specialists, with an investment of 418 million reals per year, according to the Ministry of Health.

 On 20 March, Lula and health minister, Nísia Trindade, announced the re-creation of the Mais Médicos programme, first created in 2013 with the purpose of expanding the number of health professionals in less economically developed areas and in the interior of the country.
-The programme had been partially replaced by Bolsonaro's "Doctors for Brazil"; The "Mais Médicos para o Brasil", as it is now called, should prioritize Brazilian professionals and, according to Paulo Pimenta, chief minister of the Secretary of Social Communication, increase the number of health professionals and improve the Sistema Único de Saúde (SUS).
+The programme had been partially replaced by Bolsonaro's "Doctors for Brazil"; the "Mais Médicos para o Brasil", as it is now called, should prioritize Brazilian professionals and, according to Paulo Pimenta, chief minister of the Secretary of Social Communication, increase the number of health professionals and improve the Sistema Único de Saúde (SUS).

+Dengue vaccine

 In December 2023, Nine months after Anvisa's approval, which took place in March 2023, the Health Ministry purchased and incorporated a dengue vaccine into Brazil's public healthcare system (SUS), becoming the first country in the world to do so.
-Vaccinations through the National Immunization Programme began in 2024, However, the number of doses initially made available by SUS is small, being intended only for children and adolescents between 10 and 14 years of age, residing in about 10% of the country's municipalities.
-The vaccine, however, can be applied by the private network with Anvisa's approval.
+Nine months after approval by Anvisa in March 2023, the Ministry of Health announced, in December of that year, that Brazil would include in the national immunization program, starting in 2024, the dengue vaccine developed by the pharmaceutical company Takeda.
+Vaccinations through the National Immunization Programme began in 2024.
+However, the quantity of doses initially made available by the SUS was small, being intended only for children and adolescents between 10 and 14 years of age living in about 10% of the country's municipalities.
+The vaccine could be administered by the private network from the time of Anvisa's approval.